Part 1: Drafting Trusts to Create Flexibility

 An irrevocable trust generally refers to any trust that cannot be modified or revoked after it is created.
 When an individual transfers assets to an irrevocable trust, that person is no longer considered to be the owner of those assets.
 Irrevocable trusts are commonly recommended by estate planning attorneys as part of a comprehensive estate tax planning strategy.
 Nonetheless, many clients are reluctant to utilize irrevocable trusts because they are unwilling to relinquish control of their assets to a trust that cannot be modified.
 Is this reluctance justified?
 Is an irrevocable trust really irrevocable?

-This article is the first of a two-part series addressing this question.
-Part one will discuss drafting techniques that can be utilized by an attorney to create flexibility in an irrevocable trust.
-Part two will explore various methods of modifying certain terms of an irrevocable trust after it has been established.
+This article is the first of a two part series addressing this question.
+Part 1 will discuss drafting techniques that can be utilized by an attorney to create flexibility in an irrevocable trust.
+Part 2 will explore various methods of modifying certain terms of an irrevocable trust after it has been established.

 When creating your irrevocable trust, you may want to discuss with your attorney giving yourself, as grantor, the power to remove and replace a trustee.
 By doing so, you can protect against a trustee who fails to perform his or her duties in a satisfactory manner.
 Your attorney will be careful to emphasize that a replacement trustee cannot be related to or subordinate to the grantor.
 Otherwise, you risk losing the estate tax benefits for which you established the trust in the first place.